When you want to visit Spain for different purposes, you might need a Spain visa.

 - If one parent lives in another country – their formal travel permission

-You can also read more on Spain visa requirement blog.
+You can also read more on the Spain visa requirement blog.

 The Spanish visa comes into two types.

-Spanish non-immigrant visa or short-stay visa are the visas that let you enter the country for a limited time.
+Spanish non-immigrant visas or short-stay visas are the visas that let you enter the country for a limited time.
 There are different types according to the purpose of your visit, as follows: